mpt-bootcamp/monitor/docs/LAB3.md

 $JAVA_HOME/bin/java $JAVA_OPTS -jar $JAR_PATH
 ```

-Now, replace the content of the startup.sh with
+Now, replace the content of the startup.sh with. **Note** to replace console\<n\> with your student number.
+For example console1 or console2, etc

 ```
 #!/bin/bash